Work Zone Restrictions Along I-24 In Lyon County Start Wednesday - NewsBreak

 Murray Man Charged With Making Terroristic Threats Against Lyon County School

 A Murray man was arrested in Eddyville after an investigation into reported threats against Lyon County Middle School.
-Sheriff Brent White said in a news release that 30-year old Steven Jester was charged with two counts of second-degree terroristic threatening.
+According to Sheriff Brent White,t 30-year old Steven Jester was charged with two counts of second-degree terroristic threatening.
 The charges are from an investigation by multiple law enforcement agencies that Jester allegedly made statements that he would “get a gun and go to the Lyon County Middle School to shoot a student and then shoot up the school.”
 In addition, Sheriff White said Jester also “reportedly stated he was going to blow up the school.”

 Woman Injured In East 21st Street Wreck